Profile of Château des Jacques

-At the end of the 20th century, its major renaissance occurred when Louis Jadot purchased the estate and installed Guillaume de Castelnau as the winemaker – a retired Cavalry Major no less.
+At the end of the 20th century, its major renaissance occurred when Louis Jadot purchased the estate and installed Guillaume de Castelnau – a retired Cavalry Major- as the winemaker.
 Then, Jadot acquired another property, Château Bellevue, in the region of Morgon in 2001, amalgamating both properties under the flagship of Château de Jacques in 2008.
-But more significant was Castelnau’s arrival, which signaled a new era of prosperity for Château de Jacques; de Castelnau has made major changes in the estate’s viticultural and winemaking practices.
+But more significant was Castelnau’s arrival, which signaled a new era of prosperity for Château de Jacques; de Castelnau made substantial changes in the estate’s viticultural and winemaking practices.
 For a start, maceration times during fermentation were extended, as was the use of new French oak.
-Guillaume also set the property on a course towards bio-dynamic certification, removing as far as possible chemical fertilizers and herbicides, demonstrating a deep respect for the incredibly varied terroir of the Beaujolais region.
-To the extent, 5 separate sites have been isolated from the estate’s other Gamay vines (as a result of boasting a superior terroir), and each of these is aged in new oak, bringing the ethos of the Cote d’Or to Beaujolais.
+Guillaume also set the property on a course toward bio-dynamic certification, removing chemical fertilizers and herbicides as far as possible, demonstrating a deep respect for the incredibly varied terrain of the Beaujolais region.
+To this extent, five separate sites have been isolated from the estate’s other Gamay vines (as a result of boasting a superior terroir), and each of these is aged in new oak, bringing the ethos of the Cote d’Or to Beaujolais.

-Today, Château de Jacques is both a stunningly beautiful property and a shining example of what can be achieved in a once-maligned part of Burgundy.
+Today, Château de Jacques is a stunningly beautiful property and a shining example of what can be achieved in a once-maligned part of Burgundy.
 The wines show a previously unseen sumptuous, velvety quality, particularly the Grand Crus, which have the structure to age for decades.
-In fact, they provide an ideal response to naysayers who insist that Gamay cannot compete with the best wines of the Cote d’Or – truly, these are the most magnificent wines made in Beaujolais today.
+They provide an ideal response to naysayers who insist that Gamay cannot compete with the best wines of the Cote d’Or – truly, these are the most magnificent wines made in Beaujolais today.

 Wines produced